 and as my Mom says … we didn’t turn out to be worse skiers for it.

--My Dad had been a ski racer, from Manitoba… I got the competitive genes from him...
+-My Dad had been a ski racer too … I got the competitive genes from him...

 He has always been a risk-taker – very spirited – lives from the heart...